hbp-unibi/NeuroCoCoon/Usage.md

 the left and right border respectively.
 This is a purely cosmetic choice to get a better general layout of the visual network architecture.
 Similarly, the box for a module instance my be resized graphically to get a more appropriate spacing between ports.

+The drawing area for the network graph automatically extends to the right or to the bottom, if you drag any node so that it extends beyond the current boundaries.

 ### Adding Synapses

 Synapses are the most prevalent kind of edges in the network graph.
 Such an edge between two neuron populations usually